Elora-Apisero/walmart-sysapi/README.md

+Use Case: Walmart API
-This is a system api for storing data into mysql database.
+This is the system api for storing data into mysql database.
 Author: Elora Basu, Hrithik Naha
+Dated: 12th May, 2022